weareboxhead/Craft-Instagram-Loader/README.md

 * Download and extract the plugin files
 * Copy `instagramloader/` to your site's `/craft/plugins/` directory
 * Install the plugin
-* Fill in the fields in the plugin's [settings](#settings)
+* Fill in the fields in the plugin's settings
 * Load `http://[yourdomain]/actions/instagramLoader/entries/syncWithRemote`

-## <a name="settings"></a>Settings

-### Client Id

-This is the Client Id of the Client created in [https://instagram.com/developer/](https://www.instagram.com/developer/).

-### Access Token

-See [https://instagram.com/developer/authentication/](https://www.instagram.com/developer/authentication/) for instructions on how to obtain a valid access token.
-The required scope for this plugin is "public_content"

-### Section Id, Entry Type Id, Category Group Id

-These are the ids of the Section, Entry Type and Category Group used.

-Automatically populated on plugin install.

-### Instagram User Ids

-A comma separated list of Instagram account ids for which to retrieve content.

 ## Categories